 Network for Applied Technology (NAT) Account Pages

 It’s been great to volunteer with NAT, not only to gain UX and product management-adjacent experience, but to be part of a not-for-profit who is working towards helping early innovators use emerging tech to solve complex problems.
-The volunteers I work with are largely undergrad students or recent new grads, and it’s great to see what they’re learning to do already!
+The volunteers I work with are largely undergraduate students or recent new grads, and it’s great to see what they’re learning to do already!

 Current natPortal.